How To Write An Obituary – Tips and Ideas

 Writing better obituaries is part of a trend to more fully accept, describe, celebrate, honor, and make the most of life and death.

-- For more on accepting, see Be Prepared: Will, Health Care Directive (Living Will), Obituary, and More.
+- For more on accepting, see The Changing Conversations About Mortality as well as Be Prepared: Will, Health Care Directive (Living Will), Obituary, and More.

-- For more on describing, see "Memoir Man" a Born Storyteller as well as Six Words To Describe A Life?
+- For more on describing, see "Memoir Man" a Born Storyteller as well as Six Words To Describe A Life?, and also Having the Last Say: Capturing Your Legacy in One Small Story.

 - For more on celebrating, see Helping Families Deal with Death "Most Satisfying Work" for Funeral Celebrant.